On this page

 Dental sealants are thin plastic coatings that protect the chewing surfaces of children’s back teeth from cavities, or tooth decay.
-Because they have small pits and grooves, these surfaces are rough and uneven.
-Food and germs can get stuck in the pits and grooves and stay there for a long time because toothbrush bristles cannot brush them away.
-Sealants fill in the grooves and keep the food out.
+The surfaces of these teeth are rough and uneven forming pits and grooves.
+Food and germs can get stuck in those pits and grooves and stay there for a long time because toothbrush bristles cannot brush them away.
+Sealants fill in the pits and grooves and keep the food out.

 Sealants can be put on in a dental office, a community dental clinic, or in a school sealant program.